 • Adopted a strategy of information laundering by using seemingly independent front organizations to publicly further its

 desired message and thereby confuse the public.

-to persuade the media and the public that there is still serious debate among scientists that burning fossil fuels has
+attempts to persuade the media and the public that there is still serious debate among scientists that burning fossil fuels

 • Attempted to shift the focus away from meaningful action on global warming with misleading charges about the need for

 • Used its extraordinary access to the Bush administration to block federal policies and shape government

 communications on global warming.

 Here’s what has happened under the Trump Administration regarding fossil fuel and climate change:

 • Pulled out of the Paris Climate Accord